 Finally, looking at the next few months, the Board AGM will be incorporated with the CCA AGM on 21st February 2018.
 The CYC will be reformed to oversee Age Group Cricket and the Operational Management Group will be restored, so every associated body have the opportunity to question and report to the Board.

 I hope that answers a few unanswered questions that are maybe circulating; further information will be forthcoming over the next few months.

 There will be the new style ECB ACO Stages I & II courses in January.
 These take people from base to Whiting Div 2 standard.
 Those people wanting to know more about umpiring can take the course only, those wishing to stand in Whiting Div 1 have to complete the observations in the 2018 season then have a Professional Discussion (PD).
 Cost is £40 for the two days, which includes ECB ACO membership and a free DBS check.
 The further observations and PD will cost another £50.
-Registration will be online, but is not available yet.
+Registration is online, see below..

 There will be a sweep-up session on the new Laws in March for those who missed it.
 Attendance is mandatory for Umpires wishing to stand in the Whiting League in 2018.

 CCUSA meetings are held at 7.45 in the Combined Ex Services Club, Barnwell Drive (off Barnwell Road), Cambridge CB5 8UZ map link - there's a right turn immediately you enter Barnwell Drive - go past the Red Cross portacabin to the car park at the rear.

 The below are now all in stock and available for purchase to all members.
 Umpire members get a free coat badge upon completion of four appointed matches and Scorer members get a free pen set and a free lapel badge upon completion of four matches.